 There is also a sweet little park featuring an ariel net sculpture, and a performance area where circus acrobats were scheduled to flip their way into people’s hearts later that evening as part of the circus festival.
 One of us (the shortest member of our party) was having a meltdown, so unfortunately I didn’t get any photos of the performers.

 A lifesaver in Montreal in the case of bad weather is the sprawling “Underground City” which features shopping, food, and entertainment.
 When we visited, they were setting up a cute little stage for “Jazz School for Children” as part of the Jazz Festival!

 While you’re downtown, keep your eyes open for more art.
 A Canadian friend I was walking with insisted I take this photo in front of Maple Syrup public art, as she felt it powerfully conveyed the Canadian spirit.
 This is my attempt to be very excited about maple goo.
 Hehe.

 Either call ahead or ask the moment you check in, as some hotels require one or two day’s notice.
+(The next link is an affiliate that provides a small commission at no extra charge to you.)
 We were staying at the Omni Hotel (click for current availability and deals) near the Museum of Fine Arts, and ended up hiring a babysitter two different nights through their blessed Concierge service for less money than the going rate in Boston!

 Each of the babysitters was lovely, and after spending 24-7 with our energetic little guy, it felt delicious to shower, put on a dress I knew wouldn’t get drooled on, and step out on the town with my husband!

 We had been told by the friendly experts at Tourisme Montréal that the food in Montreal is incredible across the board because of the fierce competition between restaurants, and boy did we find that to be true.
 Colin and I ended up at a low-key restaurant called Nocochi near the Museum of Art, and ate some of the best pasta of our lives.

 Allow me to zoom in for a moment on Colin’s avocado and lime gnocchi.
 Who would have thought that a flavor combination this unique would be so good?
 Mmm… it was.

 In the mere four days that we were in the city, there were at least THREE major festivals going on: Jazz, Circus, and Poutine and Ribs.
 (Seriously, a Poutine AND Ribs festival?!
 Now that’s extreme.)
 There are over 100 festivals a year in Montreal, so I bet you $5 that there’s one going on whenever you visit.

 So… the Montreal Jazz Festival is out of this world.
 I’m not even a jazz fan (it’s not that I don’t like it — I just don’t know much about it, and my mind wanders to cookies instead of saxophones), but even I adored my time at this festival.
 First, the energy of the crowd is exhilarating.

 Over and over, Colin and I scribbled down the name of the singer, vowing to buy their album.
 Who knew that Quebec had such a vibrant music scene?
 And why are Americans so oblivious to its numerous talented stars?
 Sheesh!

 For those of you with slightly older children than our little 20-month-old traveler, do know that the Jazz Festival (and all the other festivals we saw in Montreal) are extremely child-friendly.
 If you look closely at some of these photos you will see lots of dads with young sons and daughters on their shoulders to better see the music.

 Finally, if you abhor standing, as I do, consider trying to talk your way into the bench-filled VIP tents that line the festival stage.
 I totally lucked out in that one of the tents was sponsored by Turkish Airlines, so I just greeted them with my phone open to the article I wrote about my trip to Turkey with their company and was kindly offered entrance!

 Colin and I returned back to our hotel giddy and smiling.
 Our baby was sleeping peacefully, and the kindly babysitter told us he was “quite clever” because he spent an hour putting crayons into a bag and taking them out.

 Montreal can be an overwhelming city for parents.
 There are too many attractions to do in a short visit (I didn’t even come near the part of the city with the Planetarium and Biodome, but hear both are great), and the long distances between sights can be daunting because many subway stops have no elevators, and thus are not stroller-accessible.

-If you enjoyed this article, consider doing your search for Montreal hotel deals by clicking here, and search for cheap Montreal flights here, as I will get a small commission at no extra expense to you.
+If you enjoyed this article, consider using the following affiliate links for your search for Montreal hotel deals by clicking here, and search for cheap Montreal flights here, as I will get a small commission at no extra expense to you.
 Thanks, and happy travels!